ligato/site/README.md

 ### Some Comments

 * all content is written in markdown.
-Usual markdown links or hugo shortcodes including those for images to work.
+For images, use markdown links or hugo shortcodes for images to work.

 * all content is contained in the content/ folder.
 You can see how sub-folders under content/ relate to specific content and corresponding templates in the layouts/ on the site.